Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: INTRODUCTION

 \section{INTRODUCTION}

-Multi-robot systems can provide scalable solutions to tasks such as formation~\cite{alonso2019distributed}, exploration~\cite{tolstaya2021multirobotcoverageexplorationusi}, and search-and-rescue~\cite{drew2021multi}, where robots cooperate to achieve goals beyond single robot capabilities.
-Maintaining proximity is desired in these tasks, since many coordination strategies rely on relative communication and sensing ranges to exchange information and synchronize actions.
-Two robots are considered connected if they are within a range of each other.
-We consider the team of robots to be connected if every robot can reach every other robot through such pairwise connections.
+Multi-robot systems such as those in delivery~\cite{scott2017drone}, exploration~\cite{tolstaya2021multirobotcoverageexplorationusi}, and search-and-rescue~\cite{drew2021multi} rely on communication and sensing within a limited range, demanding that teams maintain proximity.
+We consider two robots connected if they are within a range of each other, and the fleet connected if every robot is reachable from every other robot through such pairwise connections.
+However, balancing connectivity maintenance and fleet traversability in a cluttered environment while enabling connectivity recovery remains a challenge in motion-planner design.

-In practice, this connectivity can be fragile: obstacles and line-of-sight occlusions prevent robots from staying within sensing range, and environmental disturbances can further degrade connectivity~\cite{gielis2022critical}.
-These challenges motivate the need for control frameworks that not only preserve connectivity when it is present, but also enable recovery when temporary disconnections occur, while respecting additional constraints such as collision avoidance.

-Approaches to connectivity maintenance can be broadly categorized into \emph{local} and \emph{global} methods.
-Local strategies emphasize maintaining initial links between pairwise robots, which makes them suitable for a decentralized implementation but they suffer from low flexibility - reconfiguration is difficult when the team needs to adapt to different objectives~\cite{ji2007distributed, dimarogonas2008decentralized}.
-In contrast, \emph{global} approaches often derive from algebraic graph theory, particularly the Fiedler eigenvalue, which allows for changing graph configurations and therefore higher mobility, but they are often more computationally intensive~\cite{capelli2020connectivity, ong2023nonsmooth,de2024distributed, bhatia2024decentralized}.
-In this paper, we refer connectivity as this global connectivity.

-We introduce a hybrid formulation that combines both local and global techniques.
-As in global methods, our framework provides robust guarantees on preserving connectivity and allows adaptive network topology evolution for different objectives.
-At the same time, it incorporates local mechanisms that enable the team to recover from disconnections.
-For example, when navigating cluttered environments, the team can proactively separate into subgroups (so connectivity is lost temporarily), and later converge to restore connectivity.
-This ability provides far greater flexibility than either local or global methods alone.